 The temporary order granting the father custody of the children pending a final disposition was not a final order and, as such, it is not appealable as of right (see Family Ct Act § 1112 [a]; Matter of Rosario WW. v Ellen WW., 309 AD2d 984, 985 ; Matter of Crooks v Smith, 260 AD2d 804, 804 ; Matter of Bridges v Hertica, 234 AD2d 862, 864 ).
 No application for leave to appeal has been made and, in light of the fact that a final order of custody has been entered that supersedes the temporary order at issue (see Matter of Loukopoulos v Loukopoulos, 68 AD3d 1470, 1471 ; Matter of Rosario WW. v Ellen WW., 309 AD2d at 985), we decline to treat the notice of appeal as a request for permission to appeal.

 ORDERED that the appeal is dismissed, without costs.

-The case of Young v.
-Young is provided as part of a free educational service by J. Douglas Barics, attorney at law, for reference only.
-Cases such as Young may be overruled by subsequent decisions, different judicial departments may have different controlling case law, and the level of the court deciding each case will determine whether it is controlling law or not.
-Young v.
-Young is presented here to help illustrate how the law works in general, but for specific legal matters, an attorney should be consulted.
+The case of Tina X v John X is provided as part of a free educational service by J. Douglas Barics, attorney at law, for reference only.
+Cases such as Tina X may be overruled by subsequent decisions, different judicial departments may have different controlling case law, and the level of the court deciding each case will determine whether it is controlling law or not.
+Tina X v John X is presented here to help illustrate how the law works in general, but for specific legal matters, an attorney should be consulted.